 Full vendor lineups will be posted on the FB page and our website, esquimaltmarket.com, weekly.

 Shoppers will find a wide selection of freshly harvested seasonal fruits and vegetables, ethically raised meat, chicken and duck eggs, cheese, fresh baked breads and other baked goods, a variety of prepared foods, preserves and beverages, vegan foods, and a range of handmade artisan items, including clothing, body products, jewellery and art!

 EFM is always looking for helping hands!
 Sign up for the season here: http://signup.com/go/oUJMOVr

-There will generally be 25 Vendors including a food truck and several local Farmers and a whole bunch of insanely talented artisan food producers and artists!
+There will be 46 Vendors including FIVE food truck and up to 12 local Farmers per week and a whole bunch of insanely talented artisan food producers and artists!